top of page

 THE AUTHOR Hannah Arendt (1906-1975) was a German-born American philosopher and political thinker.
 Born and raised in Germany, there, she studied philosophy and even engaged with some of the most important scholars of her time.
 Being a Jew, in 1933 she was forced to leave her homeland and reach France first, and the United States later - she will never stablely return.
 Instead, she spent the post-war years writing several works and essays on contemporary politics, totalitarianism, democracy and the influence of evil in power.
 Her most notable work is Eichmann in Jerusalem.

-BOOK REVIEW: ONCE A CRIME HAS APPEARED, IT CAN APPEAR AGAIN
+BOOK NOTES: ONCE A CRIME HAS APPEARED, IT CAN APPEAR AGAIN

 The disappointment Hannah Arendt felt in 1961 when in Jerusalem to attend the trial against Adolf Eichmann, a former Nazi official, may also sweep over you while reading this book.